FIDE titles: Woman FIDE Master (WFM)

-Introduced with FM in 1978, the WFM title is just above Woman Candidate Master in the women-only titles given by FIDE.
-This title may be achieved by gaining a FIDE rating of 2100 or more.
+Introduced with FM in 1978, the WFM title may be achieved by gaining a FIDE rating of 2100 or more.
 The U14 and U12 World Youth Champions as well as U16 and U18 medalists of the women's section are directly awarded the title.
-Meanwhile the U12, U14, U16 Continental and Regional Champions of the women's section are directly awarded the title.
+The U12, U14, U16 Continental and Regional Champions of the women's section are also directly awarded the title.
 The title can also be acquired by scoring more than 65% points in more than 9 games in the Olympiad.
-From 2017, direct titles are only awarded as long as she can cross the minimum rating of 1900.
+From 2017, direct titles are only awarded as long as a minimum rating of 1900 is achieved.

 Woman Candidate Master (WCM)

 Introduced with CM in 2002, Woman Candidate Master is the lowest-ranking title awarded by FIDE.
 This title may be achieved by gaining a FIDE rating of 2000 or more.
 The title can also be acquired by getting a medal in U8, U10, U12, U14, U16 World Youth Championships or Continental and Regional Youth Championships of the women's section as well as by scoring more than 50% points in more than 7 games in the Olympiad.
-From 2017, direct titles are only awarded as long as she can cross the minimum rating of 1800.
+From 2017, direct titles are only awarded as long as a candidate can cross the minimum rating of 1800, however this requirement does not apply for direct WCM titles earned through the Olympiad.

-Arena titles
+FIDE Online Arena (FOA) titles

-Arena titles can be earned online using FIDE's server, and are intended for players in the lower rating band.
+Arena titles can be earned on the FIDE Online Arena, and are intended for players in the lower rating band.
 Should a player with an arena title gain an over the board FIDE title, this title replaces their arena title.

 Arena Grandmaster (AGM) is the highest online title.
 It is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 2000.

 Arena International Master (AIM) is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 1700.

 Arena FIDE Master (AFM) is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 1400.

 Arena Candidate Master (ACM) is achieved by a series of 150 bullet games, 100 blitz games or 50 rapid games with a performance rating of over 1100.